 People up north always tend to do things a little differently than those further south.
 And while most of the Hudson Bay fur trading posts were built up with log walls to keep out trouble, the designers of the Prince of Wales Fort in Churchill Manitoba decided to go big or go home (they ended up doing both).
 You can learn the whole story on a tour of this Parks Canada National Historic Site.

 This sprawling stone fort is lined with cannons pointed in every direction.
 The interior is still under renovation due to the shifting of the constantly moving sub-arctic earth.
-Despite the massive amount of work put into the fort, it was eventually overthrown by their French competitors during the battle of Hudson Bay in 1982.
+Despite the massive amount of work put into the fort, it was eventually overthrown by its French competitors during the battle of Hudson Bay in 1982.

 Make A Stop At The Miss Piggy Plane Wreck

 There is a longstanding mystery surrounding the Churchill Manitoba plane wreck.
 A first look at the Miss Piggy cargo plane that sits, abandoned, on the rocks outside of town makes it seem like the plane simply dropped from the sky.
 And rumors abound about the crew simply hitchhiking to town and being discovered at the local tavern later that day.